ncatlab/nlab-content/pages/0/5/7/1/1750/content.md

 Recall the notion of a [[Grothendieck fibration]]: it is given by a [[functor]] $p \colon E \to B$ whose fibres $E_b$ are functorial in $b \in B$.

-This idea may be generalized to work in any suitable [[2-category]], in any of several equivalent ways, the simplest being the 'representable' definition given at [[Grothendieck fibration]].
-When the underlying 2-category is $Cat$, the definitions reduce to the traditional one.
+This idea may be generalized to work in any suitable [[2-category]], in any of several equivalent ways, the most straightforward being the 'representable' definition given at [[Grothendieck fibration]].
+The definitions are justified by the fact that:

 +-- {: .standout #ElemFibSpecializesToCat }